 We discuss some of the more interesting developments in the next few pages.
-However, readers interested in more detail on these top 10 holdings, or other names in EWI's portfolio, might wish to read our initiation note.
+However, readers interested in more detail on these top 10 holdings, or other names in EWI's portfolio, should see our initiation note.
 Otherwise, Codexis, Space Exploration Technologies, Alnylam Pharmaceuticals and Zillow are discussed in the performance section on pages 18 to 24.